quantopian/zipline/README.rst

 Zipline is a Pythonic algorithmic trading library.
 It is an event-driven system for backtesting.
-Zipline is currently used in production as the backtesting and live-trading engine powering `Quantopian <https://www.quantopian.com>`_ -- a free, community-centered, hosted platform for building and executing trading strategies.
+Zipline is currently used in production as the backtesting and live-trading the engine powering `Quantopian <https://www.quantopian.com>`_ -- a free, the community-centered, hosted platform for building and executing trading strategies.

 - `Join our Community! <https://groups.google.com/forum/#!forum/zipline>`_